Extensions of the I-MMSE Relation: Possible Future Directions

 \subsection{Applications to Multi-User Gaussian Channels}

-{\bf Discrete-time.} The original I-MMSE relation has been applied to discrete-time multi-user non-feedback Gaussian channels including Gaussian broadcast channels, wiretap channels and interference channels and so on.
-Naturally, one tempting direction is to explore the possible applications of the extended I-MMSE relation to discrete-time multi-user Gaussian channels when the feedback is present.
+{\bf Discrete-time.} The original I-MMSE relationship has been applied to discrete-time multi-user non-feedback Gaussian channels including Gaussian broadcast channels, wiretap channels and interference channels and so on.
+Naturally, one tempting direction is to explore the possible applications of the extended I-MMSE relationship to discrete-time multi-user Gaussian channels when the feedback is present.
 For this purpose, one of the imminent problems is to identify those multi-user Gaussian channels for which linear feedback coding schemes achieve the capacity regions.
-Alternatively, one can also look into whether a ``multi-user'' version of the extended I-MMSE relation exists, which may involve conditional mutual information with multiple message sets.
-As might be expected, such a multi-user extended I-MMSE relation can provide more insights between the interactions among the users.
+Alternatively, one can also look into whether a ``multi-user'' version of the extended I-MMSE relationship exists, which may involve conditional mutual information with multiple message sets.
+As might be expected, such a multi-user extended I-MMSE relationship can provide more insights between the interactions among the users.

 {\bf Continuous-time.} Recently, the infinite bandwidth capacity regions of a continuous-time white Gaussian multiple access channel with/without feedback, a continuous-time white Gaussian interference channel without feedback and a continuous-time white Gaussian broadcast channel without feedback have been derived in~\cite{li14}.
-The continuous-time I-MMSE relation has been applied to derive the capacity region of continuous-time white Gaussian broadcast channels.
+The continuous-time I-MMSE relationship has been applied to derive the capacity region of continuous-time white Gaussian broadcast channels.
 It is very natural to further extend the above-mentioned results and derive the capacity region for more general Gaussian multi-user channels with feedback, such formulas might be of great help for the derivation of the capacity region of continuous-time white Gaussian broadcast channels with feedback, or even more general continuous-time multi-user channels.